vskarleas/vskarleas/README.md

-# 👋 Meet Vasilis Skarleas
-Greetings from Greece!
-I’m Vasilis Filippos Skarleas, a tech entrepreneur and media producer born in 2003.
-I love blending technology with creativity to make a positive impact!

-## 🌍 Innovation at Work

-* Co-founder and former CTO of Lekitable, France's first green network for products—because sustainability matters!
+👋 Hi, I'm Vasilis Skarleas!
+I'm a tech entrepreneur, media producer, and robotics engineering student.

+- **Former CTO & Co-Founder** of [Lekitable](https://www.lekitable.fr), the first green-network of products in France 🌱.
-* Executive producer of the GenZers to Rise!
-Podcast, where we share inspiring stories of change-makers and soon launching the Global Navigators Podcast—stay tuned!
+- Executive Producer of the [GenZers to rise!
+Podcast](https://podcast.changemakerz.org/), and excited to be launching the [Global Navigators Podcast](https://globalnavigators.eu/) soon 🎙️.
+I’m deeply passionate about STEM and creating positive change.

-## 🎨 Passion Projects
-* I’m passionate about STEM and have dived into various creative realms:
--- 🎥 Videography & aerial photography—capturing the world from unique angles.
--- 🎨 Digital art & 3D printing—where imagination meets innovation.

-## 📱 Creating Change
-Developed the ChangemakerZ App for social change enthusiasts, Patients DB 2.0 for HIPAA-compliant patient management, and VScloud Connect for an all-in-one client management solution.
-Explore my apps [here](https://madebyvasilis.site/apps)!

-## 🎓 Academic Adventures
-* Studying robotics engineering at Polytech Sorbonne.
+- 🚀 I’m constantly diving into new tech – from **[videography](https://www.youtube.com/@madebyvasilis)** to **aerial photography**, **digital art**, **3D printing**, and of course, **robotics**.
+If it's innovative, I’m probably into it!

+💡 **Creator of:**
+  - [ChangemakerZ App](https://podcast.changemakerz.org/changemakerz) – A social change platform to make a real difference.
+  - [Patients DB 2.0](https://madebyvasilis.site/apps) – A HIPAA-compliant application that helps doctors manage patient records.
+  - [VScloud Connect](https://cloud.madebyvasilis.site) – The all-in-one solution for client management, domain names, support tickets & project management.
+  Check out all my app projects [here](https://madebyvasilis.site/apps).

+📐 **Studying Robotics Engineering** at Polytech Sorbonne – because why not combine my love for technology with real-world applications? 🤖
-* 🛠️ Currently exploring Docker, ROS, OpenCV, MongoDB, and PHP.
+🎓 **Currently learning**: Docker, ROS, OpenCV, MongoDB, and PHP.
+Always adding more tools to my tech toolkit! 🔧

-## 🌱 Making Connections
-Let’s collaborate!
-You can reach me at hi@madebyvasilis.site.
-Curious about my web development projects?
-Check out my [bio](https://madebyvasilis.site/about).
+💬 If you want to chat about STEM, robotics, or just want to connect), reach out at [hi@madebyvasilis.site](mailto:hi@madebyvasilis.site).

+🖥 Check out my website [here](https://www.madebyvasilis.site/about).
+Feel free to find out more on my projects below and on the repos page.